wgalbraith/280/docs_student/linear-exercises.md

 <h1 id="DBH">13.
 Using a DBH tape </h1>

 <ul>
-<li> Write a linear equation that shows the relationship bewteen the circumference of a tree and the diameter measurement shown on the DBH tape (see Linear Concepts reading).
+<li> Write a linear equation that shows the relationship bewteen the circumference of a tree and the diameter measurement shown on the DBH tape (see Linear Scales reading).
 Represent the circumference as the independent variable, and the DBH reasurement as the dependent measurement.
 <li> What is the slope in your equation?
 Use appropriate units.</li>
 <li> 10 diseased trees were measured using the DBH tape.
 Their measurements in inches were as follows: 23,22,15,15,18,24,28,25,23,27.
 After they were cut down their circumferences were carefully measured.
 The circumferences were 65,73,50,43,62,71,102,91,88,100 .
 This is shown in the table below. $x_1$ represents circumferences, and $y_1$ represents DBH measurements.
 </li>